Asghar Khan: Personal life

 Asghar Khan married Amina Shamsie in November 1946, while serving as the Chief Flying Instructor at RIAF Station Ambala.
 She was the sister of Syed Saleem Shamsie, the husband of Muneeza Shamsie.

 Asghar and Amina had two daughters, Nasreen and Shereen, and two sons, Ali and Cambridge-educated Professor Omar Asghar Khan, who died under mysterious circumstances two months before the 2002 Pakistani general election, during the regime of General Musharraf.

 After Omar's mysterious death, Ardeshir Cowasjee wrote in Dawn that the "indefatigable old warrior of our skies" is "sorely wounded" by the loss of his son.
-He described Asghar Khan as "an honest man of moderate means" who "genuinely wished to do good" but believed there was "no way, no way at all" he could succeed in Pakistan’s political environment, given "the mindset of the majority."
+He described Asghar Khan as "an honest man of moderate means" who "genuinely wished to do good" but believed there was "no way, no way at all" he could succeed in Pakistan's political environment, given "the mindset of the majority."

-During his tenure as chief of the Air Force, a PAF officer approached Asghar Khan's father, Rehmatullah Khan, seeking a recommendation for a preferred posting.
+During his tenure as chief of the Air Force, a PAF officer approached his father, Rehmatullah Khan, seeking a recommendation for a preferred posting.
 Rehmatullah contacted President Ayub Khan to request that Asghar Khan assist the officer.
 Ayub Khan complied, but Asghar Khan declined the request.
 Following this incident, Asghar severed communication with his father for an extended period.
-Columnist Shahzad Chaudhry from The Express Tribune, reflected on his principled refusal and said, "They don't make them like that anymore".
+Columnist Shahzad Chaudhry from The Express Tribune, reflected on his principled refusal and wrote, "They don't make them like that anymore".

 Asghar Khan was fluent in Pashto, Urdu, and English, though he spoke Punjabi only occasionally.